thuvarakan2001/Store-Items-Database/README.md

 # Store-Items-Database
 Data exploration project in SQL Server
-Files contained are the master database file , log file and SQL queries file exploring the data.
+Files contained are the master database file, log file and SQL queries file exploring the data in Microsoft SQL server.